FeLoe/starter-hugo-academic/content/publication/example/index.md

 publication: In *13th ACM Web Science Conference*
 publication_short: In *WebSci'21*

 abstract: Modelling the different factors that lead people to choose news articles is one of the key challenges for understanding the diversity of news diets \– as a news diet is the result of a series of decisions for certain articles over others, a sequence of choices that was made by the individual consumer.
 This study sheds light on the interplay between content-related (past behavior, habits, preferences) and situational factors (positioning, saturation, control).
 The latter could offer possibilities to promote more unexpected news encounters that diverge from past news consumption.
+To test this, a Python-based web application for interactively testing different forms of news personalization over time was used.
+247 respondents used the system over a two-week period, in total making almost 23,000 choices.

 # Summary.
 An optional shortened abstract.
 summary: Modelling the different factors that lead people to choose news articles is one of the key challenges for understanding the diversity of news diets.